TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 9/Joshua 9.13.md

 ---

-and these wine-skins, which we filled, were new; and, behold, they are rent: and these our garments and our shoes are become old by reason of the very long journey.
+These wineskins, which we filled, were new; and behold, they are torn.
+These our garments and our shoes have become old because of the very long journey."